-Subsequently, we used the web-based CHARMM-GUI to clean up the data and prepare their corresponding MD simulation input files~\cite{jo2008charmm,lee2016charmm}.
-The MD simulations were performed based on the CHARMM36 forcefield~\cite{lee2016charmm} and using NAMD engine, which is a parallel molecular dynamics program designed for high-performance simulation of large biomolecular systems~\cite{phillips2020scalable}.
+Subsequently, the web-based CHARMM-GUI was used to clean up the data and prepare their corresponding MD simulation input files~\cite{jo2008charmm,lee2016charmm}.
+The MD simulations were performed based on the CHARMM36 force field~\cite{lee2016charmm} and using the NAMD engine, which was a parallel molecular dynamics program designed for high-performance simulation of large biomolecular systems~\cite{phillips2020scalable}.
 For each MD simulation, the complex was solvated in a truncated periodic TIP3P water box, and the minimum distance from the surfaces of the box to the complex atoms was set to 10 \r{A}.
-Counter ions were added to neutralize systems, and the initial configuration was decided using a short Monte Carlo simulation.
+Counterions were added to neutralize systems, and the initial configuration was decided using a short Monte Carlo simulation.
 The ligand topology and parameter file were generated using the ParamChem service~\cite{ghosh2011molecular}.
 The missing residue was modeled using GalaxyFill~\cite{coutsias2004kinematic}.
-The simulation temperature was maintained at 303.15 K. For a stable protein-ligand complex, several nanoseconds are usually sufficient for free energy calculation, as in MM/PB(GB)SA~\cite{genheden2010obtain}.
-However, severe structural stability issues, such as ligand drifting and protein unfolding, become more obvious if the MD simulation duration is longer.
-Therefore, to tradeoff the simulation time and computational complexity, we finally chose a simulation time of 10 ns.
-0.5 ns NVT (constant volume and temperature) was set for the equilibrating stage before 10 ns NPT (constant pressure and temperature) simulation was performed.
+The simulation temperature was maintained at 303.15 K. For a stable protein-ligand complex, several nanoseconds were usually sufficient for free energy calculation, as in MM/PB(GB)SA~\cite{genheden2010obtain}.
+However, severe structural stability issues, such as ligand drifting and protein unfolding, become more obvious if the MD simulation duration was longer.
+Therefore, to tradeoff simulation time and computational complexity, a simulation time of 10 ns was finally chosen.
+A 0.5 ns NVT (constant volume and temperature) was set for the equilibrating stage before a 10 ns NPT (constant pressure and temperature) simulation was performed.

-In practice, we excluded any complex associated with the following conditions, which led to failed MD simulations: 1) covalent ligands that had a covalent bond with the protein; 2) complicated or multiple ligands that led to failed forcefield parametrization; 3) the protein structure contained too many missing residues and failed to repair; and 4) specific types of proteins, such as membrane proteins, which were not suitable for simulation in a water box.
+In practice, any complex associated with the following conditions, which led to failed MD simulations was concluded: 1) covalent ligands that had a covalent bond with the protein; 2) complicated or multiple ligands that led to failed force field parametrization; 3) the protein structure contained too many missing residues and failed to repair; and 4) specific types of proteins, such as membrane proteins, which were not suitable for simulation in a water box.
 After removing the above cases, 3,218 protein-ligand complexes were selected from the PDBBind refined set.
-For each complex, 10 ns simulation was performed, using the previously mentioned protocol, and from each simulation, 100 snapshots were sampled to form a trajectory.
+For each complex, a 10 ns simulation was performed, using the previously mentioned protocol, and from each simulation, 100 snapshots were sampled to form a trajectory.